Prof. Yedidia Stern, Prof. Hanoch Dagan, Prof. Shahar Lifshitz

-The State of Israel is defined as a "Jewish and democratic state."
-What is the meaning of this dual definition?
-Is there a contradiction between these two components of Israeli identity?
-And if so, how can they be reconciled?
-These questions lie at the heart of Israel's social, cultural, legal, religious, and political agenda, and touch upon the individual existence of the Jewish people and the national existence of the State of Israel, in this generation and in the future.
+The State of Israel is defined as a "Jewish and democratic" state.
+What is the significance of this dual definition?
+Is there a conflict between these two components of Israeli identity?
+If so, can it be resolved?
+These questions underlie Israel's social, cultural, religious, and political agenda, and touch upon the individual existence of the Jewish people and the national existence of the State of Israel, in this generation and in the future.

 The Jewish and democratic State of Israel is characterized by tension between the universalistic principles underlying its democratic character and the particularistic concerns inherent in its definition as a Jewish State.
 Many critics see an irresolvable contradiction between Israel's twin identities, and increasingly call for the adoption of one definition or the other.
 These critics believe that Israel must either abandon its pretense of democracy and erect an authoritarian state of the Jews, or abolish the Jewish character of the state and reinvent itself as a multi-ethnic, supra-national democracy – a post-modern "state of its citizens."
 Either alternative would carry serious consequences for the future of Israel and of the Jewish people.

 IDI's Human Rights and Judaism Project is designed to produce the ideological mortar that will enable the intellectual leadership of this generation to foster a strong sense of solidarity with Israel as both a vibrant democracy and the national homeland of the Jewish people, before Israel loses either its Jewish or its democratic character.